 The largest social media platform in the world is Facebook.
 Despite most of us being very familiar with the platform, you may be wondering: How did Facebook become the global powerhouse we see today?
 Let’s take a trip down memory lane, analysing how Facebook grew over the past 17 years and what could be in store for its future.

 Mark Zuckerberg creates a site called ‘Facemash’ in his dorm room, hacking Harvard students database to create a ‘Hot or Not’ game where students could rate other students based on their looks.

 This did not go down well.
-However, its popularity and potential got Zuckberberg thinking.
+However, its popularity and potential got Zuckerberg thinking.

 ‘The Facebook’ is born, described by Zuckerberg as an online directory for Harvard students, a place to find friends and then the friends of their friends.

-While originally only being acessible to Harvard students, the platform eventually became available to students in other American colleges such as Yale and Stanford.
+While originally only being accessible to Harvard students, the platform eventually became available to students in other American colleges such as Yale and Stanford.